-This webpage gives an overview of the software settings available for TesiraXEL amplifiers.
+This article gives an overview of the software settings available for TesiraXEL amplifiers.
 It highlights which options are configured during offline setup versus runtime.
 It also discusses how faults are reported during runtime.

 TesiraXEL amplifiers are server-class devices in the Tesira hardware family.

 TesiraXEL is a server-class device.
 It is unique in the Tesira family in having 2 network ports which can operate as an AVB switch, passing data through to other devices.

 In the default 'daisy chain mode' the units can be connected directly to a single Tesira Server / Server-IO or TesiraForte via the AVB port.
 When connecting one or more XEL to a standalone Forte or Server-IO the control PC must be connected to the TesiraXEL to allow communication through the chain to the DSP.